boehs/ajar/README.md

 client.posts.post()
 ```

 Because it is implemented almost entirely using TypeScript's extensive type system, Ajar is largely capable of 'dissolving' during code compilation.
-In your app's bundle, all that remains is a lightweight core library that does not grow over time.
+In your app's bundle, all that remains is a lightweight[^1] core library that does not grow over time.

 Currently, Ajar only implements a small subset of the OpenAPI specification, however it should be more than enough for almost every project.

+[^1]: When the core JavaScript is complete I'll have concrete numbers, however I'm positive it will not exceed 1kb.
+In addition, an optimization push will be made before every release

 ## How it works